gullerya/sign-pad/readme.md

 # Security

-Security policy is describe [here](https://github.com/gullerya/sign-pad/blob/main/security.md).
+Security policy described [here](docs/security.md).
 If/when any concern raised, please follow the process.